5 Mobile SMS Marketing Strategies to Maximize Engagement

 5 Mobile SMS Marketing Strategies to Drive Engagement

 Not only is mobile SMS marketing effective, it's super simple.
 This isn't like planning the manned trip to Mars.
 But just because it's fast and easy to do, doesn't mean you know the best practices intuitively.

-We've helped over 160,000 customers succeed with mass text messaging, so we've seen what works and what doesn't.
+We've helped over 165,000 customers succeed with our mass text messaging service, so we've seen what works and what doesn't.
 Here are five mobile SMS marketing strategies which beginners often overlook.

 1. Focus on the List

 One of the most common SMS text messaging mistakes newbies make is not dedicating enough resources to growing their list of subscribers.
 With engagement rates over 90%, your text list should be the number 1 priority for getting opt-ins.